unrealwork/atsd-use-cases/BaltimorePolice/README.md

 reads the data for effective use, see the [Action Items](#Action-Items) below for the assignment code needed.

-To organize the data so that the month of the incident is considered, the following SQL query is used:
+To organize the data so that the month of the incident is considered, this SQL query is used:

 ```sql